Daria Kasatkina vs. Marta Kostyuk: Prediction and Match Betting Odds | WTA Tokyo, Japan Women Singles 2023

 Daria Kasatkina vs. Marta Kostyuk Trends and Insights

-- Kasatkina most recently played on September 4, 2023 in the Round of 16 of the US Open, and the matchup ended in a 1-6, 3-6 loss to No. 2-ranked Aryna Sabalenka .
+- Kasatkina is coming off a defeat at the hands of No. 2-ranked Aryna Sabalenka, 1-6, 3-6, in the Round of 16 at the US Open.

-- In her most recent match on September 19, 2023, Kostyuk was defeated 2-6, 3-6 versus Jelena Ostapenko in the Round of 32 of the Abierto Guadalajara.
+- Kostyuk is coming off a 2-6, 3-6 defeat to No. 16-ranked Jelena Ostapenko in the Round of 32 at the Abierto Guadalajara.

-- In her 58 matches over the past 12 months across all court surfaces, Kasatkina has played an average of 20.2 games.
+- Through 58 matches over the past 12 months (across all court types), Kasatkina has played 20.2 games per match and won 54.0% of them.

 - Through 32 matches over the past 12 months on hard courts, Kasatkina has played 19.6 games per match and won 51.1% of them.

-- In the past year, Kostyuk has competed in 42 total matches (across all court types), winning 49.7% of the games.
-She averages 21.7 games per match and 9.4 games per set.
+- Kostyuk is averaging 21.7 games per match through her 42 matches played in the past 12 months across all court surfaces, winning 49.7% of those games.

-- On hard courts, Kostyuk has played 34 matches and averaged 22.0 games per match and 9.3 games per set.
+- Kostyuk is averaging 22.0 games per match and 9.3 games per set through 34 matches on hard courts in the past year.

-- In head-to-head meetings, Kostyuk has collected two wins, while Kasatkina has one.
-In their last meeting on June 17, 2021, Kasatkina was victorious 6-2, 7-5.
+- Kostyuk has posted a 2-1 record versus Kasatkina.
+Their most recent match on June 17, 2021, at the Viking Classic Birmingham, was won by Kasatkina 6-2, 7-5.

-- Kostyuk and Kasatkina have faced off in six sets against each other, with Kostyuk winning four of them.
+- Kostyuk and Kasatkina have squared off in six total sets, with Kostyuk clinching four of them and Kasatkina two.

-- Kostyuk has the edge in 56 total games versus Kasatkina, taking 32 of them.
+- Kostyuk has the upper hand in 56 total games against Kasatkina, winning 32 of them.

-- In three head-to-head matches, Kasatkina and Kostyuk have averaged 18.7 games and two sets per match.
+- In their three matches against each other, Kasatkina and Kostyuk are averaging 18.7 games and two sets.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.